 Through licensing of its intellectual property rights, NREL provides industry with an opportunity to commercialize NREL-developed energy technologies and products.
 Our licensing opportunities are available to both small and large businesses—from start-ups to Fortune 500 companies.

-To identify a licensing opportunity, a company can browse the Energy Innovation Portal.
+To identify a licensing opportunity, a company can browse the Lab Partnering Service.
 From the Portal, the company can review publically available information about NREL innovations and can directly contact NREL licensing executives about technologies of interest.

 NREL then asks the company to provide technical and financial information to assess the company's resources and commitments to commercialize the technology.